doctrine/doctrine-laminas-hydrator/docs/en/performance-considerations.rst

        }
    }

-This looks good, doesn’t it?
-However, if we check the queries that are made (for instance using the awesome `Laminas:raw-latex:`\DeveloperTools `module <https://github.com/laminas/laminas-developer-tools>`__, we will see that a request is made to fetch data for the City relationship of the user, and we hence have a completely useless database call, as this information is not rendered by the form.
+This looks good, yes?
+But, a check for the queries that are made (for instance using the `Laminas:raw-latex:`\DeveloperTools `module <https://github.com/laminas/laminas-developer-tools>`__ ), shows that a request is made to fetch data for the City relationship of the user, and we have an unneeded database call because this information is not rendered by the form.

-You could ask, “why?”
-Yes, we set the validation group, BUT the problem happens during the extracting phase.
-Here is how it works : when an object is bound to the form, this latter iterates through all its fields, and tries to extract the data from the object that is bound.
-In our example, here is how it works:
+You may ask, "Why?"
+We set the validation group, *but* the problem happens during the extracting phase.
+When an object is bound to the form, the form iterates through all its fields and tries to extract the data from the object that is bound.
+From this example:

-1. It first arrives to the UserFieldset.
-The input are “name” (which is string field), and a “city” which is another fieldset (in our User entity, this is a OneToOne relationship to another entity).
-The hydrator will extract both the name and the city (which will be a Doctrine 2 Proxy object).
+1. It first arrives at the UserFieldset.
+The inputs are "name" (which is a string field), and "city" which is another fieldset (in our User entity, this is a OneToOne relationship to another entity).
+The hydrator will extract both the name and the city.
+The city will be a Doctrine 2 Proxy object.
-2. Because the UserFieldset contains a reference to another Fieldset (in our case, a CityFieldset), it will, in turn, tries to extract the values of the City to populate the values of the CityFieldset.
-And here is the problem : City is a Proxy, and hence because the hydrator tries to extract its values (the name and postcode field), Doctrine will automatically fetch the object from the database in order to please the hydrator.
+2. Because the UserFieldset contains a reference to another Fieldset (in this case, a CityFieldset), it will, in turn, try to extract the values of the City to populate the values of the CityFieldset.
+And here is the problem: City is a Proxy, and hence because the hydrator tries to extract its values (the name and postcode field), Doctrine will automatically fetch the object from the database in order to please the hydrator.

-This is absolutely normal, this is how ZF forms work and what make them nearly magic, but in this specific case, it can leads to disastrous consequences.
-When you have very complex entities with a lot of OneToMany collections, imagine how many unnecessary calls can be made (actually, after discovering this problem, I’ve realized that my applications was doing 10 unnecessary database calls).
+This is absolutely normal; this is how Laminas forms work and what make them so useful, but in this specific case it can leads to disastrous consequences.
+When you have complex entities with many OneToMany collections, imagine how many unnecessary calls may be made (e.g. after discovering this problem, the author realized that their application was doing 10 unnecessary database calls).

-In fact, the fix is ultra simple : if you don’t need specific fieldsets in a form, remove them.
-Here is the fix EditUserForm:
+The fix is simple: if you don’t need specific fieldsets in a form, remove them.
+Here is a fixed EditUserForm:

 .. code:: php